Wednesday, March 5, 2025

 #34 for 1992

 This is the final solo entry from Paul Simon on this list, although he had a ton of other candidates throughout his career given how well loved he's been over the years in the UK.
-This did spawn a hit for him over there, however it wasn't with one of the songs he charted with here in Australia thus it won't be represented here.
+Much like in NZ, this managed to spawn a huge hit for him over there which wasn't the case here in Australia.

 Peak position #4